 Is my organization eligible to apply?

-Nonprofit or governmental entities and those meeting our general funding guidelines are eligible to apply.
+Nonprofit or governmental entities and that meet our general funding guidelines are eligible to apply.

 What happens after I submit my idea?

-You should receive a confirmation email and within 1-2 weeks you will be sent additional information from the primary review staff.
+You should receive a confirmation email immediately and will receive additional information about the status of your concept approximately eight weeks after the closing deadline.
 After a review of your idea, you may be invited to submit a full proposal.
-It is important to understand that not all ideas will advance to the full proposal phase.
+Not all ideas will advance to the full proposal phase.

 How long does it take to know if I will receive a grant?

-There are decision points that determine how far an idea proceeds, including initial discussions with MFH staff, the idea submission review, and if requested, at the full proposal phase.
-The time from idea submission to grant award typically takes four to six months, but may vary based on urgency of the need and complexity of the project.
+There are decision points that determine how far an idea proceeds, including initial discussions with MFH staff, the concept paper review, and if requested, at the full proposal phase.
+From the time the concept paper opens to grant award typically takes seven-to-nine months but may vary based on urgency of the need and complexity of the project.

 What do you look for when determining whether or not to fund a project?